goustoben/gousto-webclient/readme.md

 # 2. Add a development-local.json5 config file and setup your hosts file
 # See Pre-requisites below

+# 3. Retrieve a CodeArtifact token to enable installation of private Gousto packages
+# See Getting a CodeArtifact Token below

-# 3. Install all dependencies
+# 4. Install all dependencies
 $ yarn install

-# 4. Go to webclient subfolder
+# 5. Go to webclient subfolder
 $ cd src/apps/webclient # OR yw webclient <command> (see above)

-# 5. Start the main webclient in development mode
+# 6. Start the main webclient in development mode
 # For hot module reload see [Detailed guide](./docs/detailed-setup.md) to setup.
 $ yarn build:client
 $ yarn dev